Sardine Run South Africa 04/2026

 • 6 dives at Morrongulo

-• Return trip from Viranculos to Morrongulo
+• Return trip from Vilanculos to Morrongulo

 • Connecting Domestic flight (LAM flight Vilanculos Maputo)